 When the comparison mode is enabled or when the current or prior study is changed while it is enabled, the application first looks for an existing combined hanging protocol (that is, that combines images from two studies at the same time) that is applicable to both selected studies, and it is applied if found.
-If no applicable combined hanging protocol is found, then the Starviewer window is divided in two halves where the left half corresponds to the current study and the right half to the prior one; for each study, a regular layout or an individual hanging protocol is applied in accordance with the criteria explained in section 8.1.1.3 Criteria for the selection of the layout mechanism.
+If no applicable combined hanging protocol is found, then the Starviewer window is divided in two halves where by default the left half corresponds to the current study and the right half to the prior one; for each study, a regular layout or an individual hanging protocol is applied in accordance with the criteria explained in section 11.1.1.3 Criteria for the selection of the layout mechanism.
+The division in two halves can be configured as explained in section 16.2 2D viewer layout.